mikebgrep/forkapi/forkapi-docs/docs/Installation.md

 * `OPENAI_MODEL` is the default model at this stage the `gpt-4o-mini` is most cost-efficient and is working ok for the scraping task
 * `OPEN_AI_TTS_MODEL_VOICE` is the voice of the TTS OpenAI model
 * `DATABASE_URL` is the Postgres connection string if you choice to use Postgres as database (else leave empty).Follow this format `DATABASE_URL=postgres://user:password@ip:port/fork.recipes`

-Change the nginx
+* `SEED_DEFAULT_DATA` if you want to seed default user admin ina database on first deploy Change the nginx

 ??? info "Scrape functionality dependencies"